fbeltrao/CosmosDBQueue/Readme.md

 ```

 ## Consuming queue items

+A queue consumer is a [IChangeFeedObserver](https://docs.microsoft.com/en-us/dotnet/api/microsoft.azure.documents.changefeedprocessor.ichangefeedobserver?view=azure-dotnet) that will be called by a [ChangeFeedEventHost](https://docs.microsoft.com/en-us/dotnet/api/microsoft.azure.documents.changefeedprocessor.changefeedeventhost?view=azure-dotnet) once document changes are detected.
 The following code snippet shows how you can consume items from queue
 ```c#
 var consumer = new CosmosDBQueueConsumer();